Get

 Himalayan Cat Breed Overview

-Himalayans are relatively large cats with the luxurious, dense coats of the Persians and the pointed markings and stunning eye color of the Siamese.
+Himalayans are relatively large cats with the luxurious, dense coats of the Persians and the pointed markings and stunning blue eye color of the Siamese.
 Himalayans come in various colors, but all have the characteristic pointed pattern on their fur.
 They require regular grooming to prevent their long fur from becoming matted or tangled.
-They are gentle and friendly and get along with anyone.
+They are gentle and friendly and generally get along with anyone.

 Personality / Character